 Work placement is a mandatory HSC requirement of curriculum framework VET courses.
+Students who are absent for a portion of the teaching of an assessment task due to work placement may be eligible for an extension on that task.

 Appropriate hours are as follows: